kanini/pinpoint/README.md

 ```

 ### Additional Notes
-- The script uses a 1-second pause between geocoding requests to help avoid rate-limiting.
+- The script uses a 300 ms pause between geocoding requests to help avoid rate-limiting.
 - For large CSVs or more stringent rate limits, you can increase that delay.
 - Always check and follow the usage policies of any geocoding service you use.